coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 ``string_scope``
   This scope includes notation for strings as elements of the type string.
-  Special characters and escaping follow Coq conventions on strings (see :ref:`lexical-conventions`).
+  Special characters and escaping follow Rocq conventions on strings (see :ref:`lexical-conventions`).
 Especially, there is no convention to visualize non printable characters of a string.
 The file :file:`String.v` shows an example that contains quotes, a newline and a beep (i.e. the ASCII character